 You want to be comfortable with the people you’re working with, especially when it comes to something as private as your health.
 Do the doctors you know accept your coverage?
 Where are the doctors’ offices?
 What are their hours?
 Do they often keep you waiting?

 Is the pharmacy you use included in your drug plan’s network?
-Do they e-prescribe?
+Do they use e-prescribing?
 Can you get refills by mail?
 Remember that plan networks can change from year to year.
-If it’s important to you to stay with the same pharmacy, check to make sure they’ll still be in your plan’s network.
+If it’s important to you to stay with the same pharmacy, it’s worth checking to make sure they’ll still be in your plan’s network.

-Do you travel a lot, or spend part of the year in a different state?
-If so, see if your coverage will travel with you.
+Maybe you travel a lot, or spend part of the year in a different state.
+If you do, see if your coverage will travel with you.